5 Best Family Password Managers in 2025: Secure + Intuitive

 Are There Any Free Family Password Managers?

-Yes, there are free password managers that can provide a decent starting point for families looking to improve their online security.
+Not really.
+Even the best free password managers aren’t really designed for families, whereas premium family password managers are.
+There are free password managers that can provide a decent starting point for families looking to improve their online security, but that’s about it.
 For instance, Dashlane offers a free version that allows you to store 25 passwords on 1 device and share them with an unlimited number of other Dashlane users.

-Dashlane Free provides convenient features such as auto-fill and password audits, too.
+Dashlane Free also provides convenient features such as auto-fill and password audits.
 In addition, it comes with a 30-day free trial of the premium version, enabling you to explore the extra features on all of your family’s devices risk-free.

 RoboForm lets you store unlimited passwords on 1 device for free.
-Its free version also includes auto-save and auto-fill, password auditing, and excellent form-filling tools.
+Its free version also includes auto-save and auto-fill, password auditing, and excellent form-filling tools, but no password sharing.

 Top Brands That Didn’t Make the Cut: